2025 Armenian coup attempt allegations: Reactions

-The opposition Armenia faction said they would call or vote of no confidence if Adjapahyan agreed to be nominated as prime minister.
+The Armenia Alliance faction said they would call a vote of no confidence if Adjapahyan agreed to be nominated as prime minister.
 However, Adjapahyan said that he was satisfied in his clerical role and did not want to be nominated.

 President of the National Assembly of Artsakh in exile Ashot Danielyan expressed his deep concern for "the unlawful actions targeting the Armenian Apostolic Church" and condemned the "persecution of Samvel Karapetyan".